mauntrelio/Winman-AK/README.md

 ## Add to Home Screen dialog

-A nice feature of progressive web app is that you can install them on the user device.
-Actually in Chrome for Android they really look like native Android applications.
-Starting from Chrome 70 there is also the possibility to [install a web app on a Desktop platform](https://developers.google.com/web/progressive-web-apps/desktop) (in Chrome OS, Linux and Windows)

-An "Add to Home Screen" feature is always available in Chrome for Android upon user interaction with the Chrome app menu (also for websites that are not PWAs, in such case what will end up creating in your home screen  just a link to the website).
+An "Add to Home Screen" feature is always available in Chrome for Android upon user interaction with the Chrome app menu (also for websites that are not PWAs, in such case that will end up creating on your home screen just a link to the website).

-The interesting thing is that you can make an "Add to Home Screen" mini info bar appear in the browser to offer the user the possibility to immediately install the website as an app, without having to fiddle with the browser menu.
+The interesting thing is that, for a PWA, you can make an "Add to Home Screen" mini info bar automatically appear in the browser to offer the user the possibility to immediately install the website as an app, without having to fiddle with the browser menu.

 ![Add to Home Screen mini info bar](https://github.com/mauntrelio/Winman-AK/raw/master/docs/mini-info-bar.jpg "Add to Home Screen mini info bar")